elpete/whoops/README.md

 # whoops

-## Interactive debug for exceptions in ColdBox
+## Interactive debug for exceptions in CFML

 Blatently copied from https://filp.github.io/whoops/ (Thank you!)

+### Install

+`box install whoops --saveDev`

 ### Usage

-By default, the module will register itself as the `customErrorTemplate` in the `development` environment.
-You can control what environments  are automatically registered using the `targetEnvironments` setting key (either as a list or as an array).
+The module will register itself as the `customErrorTemplate` regardless of the environment.
+For this reason, make sure you install whoops as a `devDependency`.

-Alternative, you can manually set your `coldbox.customErrorTemplate` to the path to `/whoops/views/whoops.cfm` from your application root.
+Alternatively, you can manually set your `coldbox.customErrorTemplate` to the path to `/whoops/views/whoops.cfm` from your application root.

 ```
-// Usually....

 coldbox.customErrorTemplate = "/modules/whoops/views/whoops.cfm";
 ```